hazaveh/verify-domain/README.md

 </p>

 # VERIFY DOMAIN
-PHP Verify Domain lets you verify the ownership of a domain by validating uploaded file contents and TXT DNS records.
+PHP Verify Domain lets you verify the ownership of a domain by validating uploaded **File Content**, **Meta Tags** and **TXT DNS records**.
 You might have seen similar behaviour when verifying your domain in services like "Google Search Console" and ...

 You can learn more about Verify Domain package in this [blog post](https://hazaveh.net/2023/10/verify-domain-ownership-in-php/).